logotip4ik/paswd_gen/README.md

 ```bash
 python3 pswdgen.py 30
 ```
 * Also you can select quiet mode, with `-q` or `--quiet`.
-This will copy password to clipboard and wont print any output.
+This will copy password to clipboard and wont print anything.
 ```bash
 python3 pswdgen.py -q
 ```